WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 ## JS API

-* Values of private type materialise as frozen objects with no (public) own properties.

 * Question: do we need to add a `WebAssembly.Type` class to the JS API?
-  - constructor `new WebAssembly.Type(name)` creates unique abstract type
+  - constructor `new WebAssembly.Type(name)` would create a unique host type

+**Post-MVP:**

+* Like other GC type values of private type materialise as frozen objects with no (public) own properties.